jeffdapaz/VisualChatGPTStudio/README.md

 ## Release Notes 📜

+### 2.5.2

+- Added logging writing in case of exceptions in the Visual Studio Output window.
+- Small adjustment to the spacing of chat items.
+- A fix was made to the requests made to the APIs, where the content was not in accordance with the OpenAI standard.
+This could cause errors.

 ### 2.5.1

 - Change so that the GPT_4_Turbo model always automatically points to the latest version made available by OpenAI.
 Currently, the latest version is gpt-4-0125-preview (see more details [here](https://openai.com/blog/new-embedding-models-and-api-updates)).